10 Best Asian Politics Books

 Not every book on Asian politics assumes the same starting point.
 Journalistic narratives and diplomatic memoirs typically welcome general readers, defining terms in context and pacing the story for engagement.
 Academic handbooks and theoretical texts, on the other hand, may reference institutional frameworks, regime typologies, or international-relations theory without pausing to explain them.

 If you are new to the field, starting with an accessible narrative or a country-specific introduction can build the conceptual vocabulary you need before tackling a comparative textbook.
 If you already work in policy or academia, a dense handbook or a theoretically framed monograph will likely reward your background more than a broad overview.
-Match the book’s assumed audience to your own knowledge base.
+Match the book’s assumed audience to your own knowledge base, and resist the temptation to begin with the most ambitious volume simply because it sits at the top of a ranking.

 Reliability Signals: Authors, Publishers, and Reviews